Required

 Bankruptcy in Washington DC

-Bankruptcy proceedings are often as a last resort for recovery from overwhelming personal or business debts.
+Bankruptcy proceedings in DC are often as a last resort for recovery from overwhelming personal or business debts and go more smoothly when an attorney is present.
 The process generally involves the liquidation of most assets in exchange for the discharge of most debts, with the proceeds going to creditors.
 Whether the result of bad business decisions, ineffective management of finances, or a simple downturn in the economy, bankruptcy may be the most viable option available to people in some instances.

 There are different kinds of bankruptcy filings allowed under federal law.
 Chapter 7 bankruptcy proceedings require the liquidation of all non-exempt personal assets in order to discharge debts owed by individuals.
 Chapter 11 deals with the reorganization of business debts, and Chapter 13 deals with the reorganization of individual debts.